Amazon posts loss as online sales falter

 Overall, Amazon reported a loss of $3.8bn, much of which was driven by a hit from its investment in electric carmaker Rivian.

-It forecast sales growth of as little as 3% in the coming months.
+It forecast sales growth of as little as 3% in the coming months - a marked slowdown from the double digit growth it has enjoyed in recent years, even before the pandemic.

 "The pandemic and subsequent war in Ukraine have brought unusual growth and challenges," Amazon chief executive Andy Jassy said.